clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/administration/planning-calendar.md

 3. Click _![save as button](/assets/img/common/saveas.gif)_{:.doc-button-icon} in the action bar to save the empty calendar.
 4. Enter a **Name** for the calendar and click _Ok_{:.doc-button}.

-Now you can automatically add the national holidays of your region and single day types.
+Now you can automatically add the public holidays of your region and single day types.

-### Add the national holidays of your region
+### Add the public holidays of your region

 1. Go to in _WFM > Administration > Scheduling > Planning Calendar_{:.breadcrumbs}
-2. Select the **Year** for which you want to add national holidays.
+2. Select the **Year** for which you want to add public holidays.
 3. Select your country and region from the drop-down menu below **Calendar Template**.
-4. Click _Apply_{:.doc-button} to insert all holidays from the template.
-Repeat steps 1 to 3 if you want to add the holidays of another region or if you want to add the same holidays to another year.
-Note that if you insert the holidays of another template, some days that already contained holidays can be overwritten with the new data.
+4. Click _Apply_{:.doc-button} to insert all public holidays from the template.
+Repeat steps 1 to 3 if you want to add the public holidays of another region or if you want to add the same public holidays to another year.
+Note that if you insert the public holidays of another template, some days that already contained public holidays can be overwritten with the new data.
 5. Click _![save button](/assets/img/common/save.gif)_{:.doc-button-icon} in the action bar to save the calendar.

 When you insert a calendar template, injixo automatically creates the {% link_new day types | features/administration/day-types.md %} for all special days included in the template if they do not exist yet.

-The inserted days are automatically configured as holidays by activating the _Holiday Mode_ in the settings of the day type.
-If you want to treat a certain holiday as a normal workday in the working time calculation, deactivate the holiday mode manually at _WFM > Administration > Scheduling > Day Types_{:.breadcrumbs}.
+The inserted days are automatically configured as public holidays by activating the _Holiday Mode_ in the settings of the day type.
+If you want to treat a certain public holiday as a normal workday in the working time calculation, deactivate the public holiday mode manually at _WFM > Administration > Scheduling > Day Types_{:.breadcrumbs}.

 On days where your planning unit is closed but employees do not receive holiday pay, you should delete day types with holiday mode from the calendar.
 Otherwise, injixo will reduce the target working time for this week and employees will be scheduled for fewer hours than normal.